chastitywhiterose/Chastity-Chess-Chapters/resume/Resume.md

 - Floral Clerk and other Departments - October 2012 - July 2023
 - Started as a Courtesy Clerk: Sacking groceries and bringing in carts.
 - Stocked Health Market and helped customers find things for their dietary needs.
-- Stocked Health and Beauty department and ordered suppies for the Basin area.
-- Wrote down Floral Delivery orders both in person and over the phone
-- Got orders ready for pickup and delivery.
+- Wrote down Floral Delivery orders both in person and over the phone.
+Prepared these orders for pickup or delivery.
 - Watered plants, sold items to customers and cleaned the shop before closing.